Table of Contents

 What Is Investing?

 Investing is when you put your money to work for you.
 In other words, you put cash in some sort of asset.
 If things go your way, the money you invest grows to be more in the future.
+An important part of investing is understanding the risk.

 There is always a chance you could lose money, or that your investments won't grow.